 Why does this method of counting, using external physical counters, work?
 The usual rationalist story is that the number of pebbles in the bucket represents the number of sheep out to pasture.
 This representation is a correspondence, a “mirror of nature.”

 This theory is true, as far as it goes.
-In fact, as rationalists, we can prove the shepherd’s method is correct, as an eternal fact about the deep structure of reality.
+In fact, we can prove the shepherd’s method is correct, as an eternal fact about the deep structure of reality.
 Let us proceed by mathematical induction.
 At time t = 0, first thing in the morning, the bucket is empty and the gate is closed, so the number of sheep out to pasture s0 = 0, and the number of pebbles p0 = 0, and 0 = 0 so s0 = p0.
 At any time t when a sheep goes out of the gate, the number of sheep out increases by one, st = st − 1 + 1, and so does the number of pebbles, pt = pt − 1 + 1.
 By the inductive hypothesis, we have st − 1 = pt − 1.
 Substituting equals for equals, st = st − 1 + 1 = pt − 1 + 1 = pt.
 The case of a sheep coming in through the gate can be handled symmetrically, with a unit decrement rather than increment.
 So for all times t, pt = 0 ⟹ st = 0.
 QED.2

 But… what about a bucket of pebbles makes them represent a field of sheep?
 Suppose someone from the next town happens to walk by—on her way to the fair—with a bucket of 37 pebbles.
 Suppose there happen to be 37 sheep in the pasture; does her bucket represent that?
 Presumably not.
 But suppose her 37 pebbles are physically identical to the shepherd’s.
 What non-physical property do his pebbles have that makes them representational, although hers aren’t?